plone/volto/docs/source/contributing/accessibility-guidelines.md

 # Accessibility guidelines

-Attention should be paid to improve and maintain accessibility.
-In documentation, code and filenames you will often see this abbreviated as "a11y".
+Attention should be paid to improve and maintain accessibility, abbreviated as "a11y".

+## Tests

+We use [`cypress-axe`](https://github.com/component-driven/cypress-axe) for automated testing of accessibility in Volto via Cypress.

+Place accessibility test files in the subfolder in the Volto package.
+For example, `packages/volto/cypress/tests/core/blocks/blocks-a11y.js`.

+Name accessibility tests `[THING] tested for a11y axe violations`

+## Common accessibility issues

+This section describes common issues that you might need to address while developing for Volto core or an add-on.

-## Clickable elements that have a symbol or icon and no visible text
+### Clickable elements that have a symbol or icon and no visible text

-If the symbol or icon is clear enough for sighted users, for instance a big "X" to close a dialog, it will still need a text for screen reader users.
+If the symbol or icon is clear enough for sighted users—for instance a big "X" to close a dialog—it will still need a text for screen reader users.

-You can achieve a 'hidden' label by setting the property "aria-label" on the element.
+You can achieve a "hidden" label by setting the property `aria-label` on the element.
-If available, use the translation machinery available to make the label appear in the correct language.
+If available, use the translation machinery to make the label appear in the correct language.

-Example:

 ```jsx
 <button className="cancel" aria-label="Cancel" onClick={() => this.onCancel()}>